 3. Provide a new title for your tile —> Click on the Apply button to save the changes.

-Same way, you can change the subtitle of your tile by entering the subtitle name on the Subtitle textbox.
+Similarly, you can change the subtitle of your tile by entering the subtitle name on the Subtitle textbox.

-4. Finally click on the Save button on the dashboard page.
+4. Finally, click on the Save button on the dashboard page.

 Remove a tile from the Azure Dashboard

-If you don’t want a tile to be present on your Azure dashboard and want to remove it, click on the Remove from dashboard option from the top right corner of the tile.
+If you don’t want a tile to be present on your Azure dashboard and want to remove it, click on the Remove from Dashboard option from the top right corner of the tile.

-How to add resources to Azure Dashboard
+How to add resources to the Azure Dashboard

-- Navigate to the Virtual machines page where you will see the lists of Virtual machines you have created.
+- Navigate to the Virtual Machines page, where you will see the lists of Virtual machines you have created.

-Note: You can click on the Create new tab to create a new dashboard and pin the Virtual Machine there.
+Note: You can click the Create new tab to create a new dashboard and pin the Virtual Machine there.

-How to clone Azure Portal Dashboard
+How to clone the Azure Portal Dashboard

 - Navigate to your Azure Portal Dashboard.